astrivant/polyad/docs/deployment/process-hierarchy.md

 These are Python runtime controls projected by Helm into environment variables.
 See [work-graph configuration](../development/write-pipeline.md#configuration)
 for all limits, their scope, and how root-managed and Helm-installed workers receive them.
-They bound async work rather than allocating dedicated thread pools.
+They bound concurrent async work on the existing event loop.

 Before dispatch, each adapter also compares
 [pending changes to the same object](../development/mutations.md#queued-kubernetes-write-conflicts).